sarfraznawaz2005/floyer/README.md

 Floyer is simple and fast deployment tool using git/svn and (S)FTP - especially useful for shared hosting.

 To run deployment, just type this on terminal: `php floyer deploy ini_file_to_use`.

-The `ini_file_to_use` is ini server config file that you can create copying from given sample file `floyer-sample.ini`.
-For different servers, you need to create different ini config files.

-Because these ini config file contain server connection details, make sure to gitignore them too in your project.
+See below for commands.

 ## Screenshot ##